dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

 .. note::

     This article was originally published in the November 2007 issue of `Python Magazine <http://www.pythonmagazine.com/>`_.
+It has been updated to match the more recent versions of :class:`CommandLineApp`.

 *Most OOP discussions focus on GUI or domain-specific development areas, completely ignoring the workhorse of computing: command line programs.
 This article examines CommandLineApp, a base class for creating command line programs as objects, with option and argument validation, help text generation, and more.*